abc777-pa/eduagent-solana/README.md

 Kazakhstan is pioneering one of the world’s first **Digital Tenge pilots**,
 yet most schools still rely on cash payments and manual reporting.

 EduAgent creates a transparent digital ecosystem where
 tuition, performance, and achievements are unified on-chain.

-Our vision:
+**Vision:**
-**AI-driven education meets transparent blockchain finance.**
+AI-driven education meets transparent blockchain finance.

 ---